qmka/reddit-pars/README.md

 ## Install
 1. First, log in to your Reddit account and register your application on the [developer page](https://www.reddit.com/prefs/apps/) to be able to use the official Reddip API.
 You need to get your app name, ID and secret.
-2. create a .env file in the root folder and put the following environment variables into it:
+2. Create a .env file in the root folder and put the following environment variables into it:
 ```
 CLIENT_ID=abc123     # your Reddit APP client ID
 CLIENT_SECRET=abc123 # your Reddit APP client secret